 Screenshot file opened in file explorer next to the output folder

-Adding options: viewport size and full-page capture
+Add viewport size and full-page capture options

 The basic version works, but let's make it a bit more useful.
 We'll add viewport size and full-page capture support.